riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 Arguments passed by reference may be modified by the callee.

-Floating-point reals are passed the same way as integers of the same size, and complex floating-point numbers are passed the same way as a struct containing two floating-point reals.
+Floating-point reals are passed the same way as aggregates of the same size, complex floating-point numbers are passed the same way as a struct containing two floating-point reals.